Egalitarian Resource Sharing Over Multiple Rounds: Introduction

-An allocation satisfies the sharing incentives (SI) property if it ensures that each agent achieves utility at least as high as they can obtain by not sharing their resources.
+An allocation satisfies the sharing incentives (SI) property if it ensures that each agent achieves utility at least as high as they can achieve by not sharing their resources.
 The mechanism that allocates resources to the agents in proportion to their relative endowments (ownership shares) is GSP and SI.
 Such a mechanism can be wasteful in the sense that it can allocate resources to an agent in excess of their demand while leaving the demand of another agent unmet.
 Thus, we seek to design mechanisms that only produce non-wasteful (NW) allocations.
-We also seek mechanisms that always produce a Pareto-efficient (PE) allocation.

 Given an allocation, we say that agent $a$ envies agent $a'$ if $a$ prefers the allocation of $a'$ (scaled to account for the relative endowments of $a$ and $a'$) to their own.
 An allocation is envy-free (EF) if no agent envies another.
 An allocation is frugal if it does not allocate more resources to an agent than they demand.
 We consider two notions of fair allocations: lexicographically maximin fair (LMMF), and a weaker notion, maximin fair (MMF).